kevmasajedi/And-DSP-for-All/Fundamentals_of_Linear_Systems/readme.md

 $$ \sum_{t=0}^{\infty}\left|h(t) \right|<\infty $$

 ## Differential Equations
 Differential equations, are a class of equations that associate _the rate of change_ of some quantity, to the quantity itself.
 Unfortunately, we can not introduce, or discuss them here.
 You have to pick a book for that. _Differential Equations and Linear Algebra_ by Gilbert Strang is a good one.
 But if you don't like to delve into mathematics, that's ok too.
-Because you don't have to particularly know about differential equations to continue learning about DSP.
+Because you don't have to know a great deal about differential equations to continue learning about DSP.
 You just have to know how these two subjects are related.

 In DSP, we deal with _discrete linear differential equations_.
 Every LTI system, can be represented by such equation.
-That's extremely useful.
+And that's extremely useful.
 Take a look at this equation:

 $$ y(n) = -a_1 y(n-1) + b_0 x(n) + b_1 x(n-1) $$